thxa/baseer/README.md

 };
 ```

-### Example: ELF Metadata Extension
+### Example: ELF Extensions

-Below is an example of an already built extension that prints ELF file metadata.
+Below is an example of an already built extension for ELF .
 ```c
 bool bx_elf(bparser* parser, void *arg)
 {